panzerdp/dmitripavlutin.com/content/posts/124-javascript-value-vs-reference/index.md

 type: post
 ---

-You may have heard that in JavaScript you can pass by value and by reference.
-Knowing the difference between the two is an important step in working with object in JavaScript.
+In JavaScript you can pass by value (when assigning values) and by reference (when assigning objects).

-Let's find out in this post.
+Knowing the difference between the two helps in working with objects in JavaScript.

 ## 1. Understanding primitive and objects

-In JavaScript there 2 main categories of data types: *primitives* and *objects*.
+JavaScript provides 2 categories of data types: *primitives* and *objects*.

-The primitive category is formed of numbers, booleans, strings, symbols and special values `null` and `undefined`.
+The primitives are numbers, booleans, strings, symbols and special values `null` and `undefined`.

 ```javascript
 // Primitives